hpburon/Workshop/project2.md

 This 3D plot is meant to represent the variation exhibited in the predicted values.
 However, as you can see, the plot currently does not really represent anything.
 I am working on fixing this issue.

 ![](saint_catherine_mapview.png)
-This is a plot is a mapview that also reprsents the error of the predicted values compared to the worldpop raster.
+This plot is a mapview that also reprsents the error of the predicted values compared to the worldpop raster.
 The model overpredicted in areas of high population and under predicted in areas of low population.